WordPress/gutenberg/docs/design/block-design.md

 **Block settings:**

 - Has description: “They're worth 1,000 words!
 Insert a single image.”
-- Has options for changing or adding alt text, and adding additional custom CSS classes.
+- Has options for changing or adding alt text and adding additional custom CSS classes.

 _Future improvements to the Image block could include getting rid of the media modal, in place of letting users select images directly from the placeholder itself.
 In general, try to avoid modals._